James Newton Howard: Personal life

-James Newton Howard was married to Rosanna Arquette in 1986, they divorced one year later.
-In 1992, he married Sophie Howard and they have two children: Jackson and Hayden.
+Howard was married to Rosanna Arquette in 1986; they are divorced.
+From 1990 to 1991, he was in a relationship with Barbra Streisand.
+He is married to Sophie Howard, with whom he has a son.

 Awards

 In May 2008, he was made an Honorary Member of the Royal Academy of Music.

 In 2009, he was awarded a Grammy alongside Hans Zimmer for the score soundtrack album to The Dark Knight.

 In October 2015, he was honored with the Max Steiner Film Music Achievement Award during the annual Hollywood in Vienna concert.